Mary Alice Hadley: Personal life and death

-Mary Alice married George E. Hadley, a mechanical engineer on November 15, 1930.
+Mary Alice married George E. Hadley, a mechanical engineer, on November 15, 1930.

-She died on December 26, 1965 and in 1967, the Mary Alice Hadley Foundation was created by George Hadley to promote ceramic arts.
-In 1989 he donated 500 pieces to the Speed Art Museum, and her pieces remain in their permanent collection.
-In 1984, George Hadley gave land in Terre Haute, Indiana to the Rose–Hulman Institute of Technology which they sold to fund what became known as Hadley Hall.
+She died on December 26, 1965, at age 54.

+In 1967, the Mary Alice Hadley Foundation was created by George Hadley to promote ceramic arts.
+In 1989, George Hadley donated 500 pieces to the Speed Art Museum, and her pieces remain in their permanent collection.
+In 1984, George Hadley gave land in Terre Haute, Indiana to the Rose–Hulman Institute of Technology, which they sold to fund what became known as Hadley Hall.
 He also gave the institute 499 pieces created by Mary Alice Hadley before her death.

 In 2008, the Mary Alice Hadley House on Story Avenue in Louisville, Kentucky was added to the National Register of Historic Places.

 Awards and honors

 In 1947 Hadley was offered to present an exhibit of her work at New York City's America House by the American Craftsmen's Education Council.
-In 1952, Mary Alice Hadley received an award from the Museum of Modern Art's Good Design program and her winning design, "Brown Dot" (or "Hot Brown Fleck"), was exhibited in New York and Chicago.
+In 1952, Mary Alice Hadley received an award from the Museum of Modern Art's Good Design program; her winning design, "Brown Dot" (or "Hot Brown Fleck"), was exhibited in New York and Chicago.
 Artist Mary Spencer Nay created a portrait of Hadley that was exhibited in Louisville in 1984.